 If you’re unable to do an activity or attend an event for Conservation Week, you could also consider donating to one of our many conservation partners.

 History of Conservation Week

-The New Zealand Scout Association originally kicked off Conservation Week for New Zealand in 1969.
 The Nature Conservation Council then had a turn at running the campaign, while other organisations like the Post Office Savings Bank, Caltex Oil NZ, and The Todd Foundation came to the party with educational resources.

 When the Department of Conservation was formed in 1987 it took over the Conservation Week duties, and has since worked with other groups, businesses, councils and agencies to make it all happen.